Inspired? Please share!

-JANUARY 13, 2007 The Creativity Portal Web site has been favorably reviewed in the English Journal print publication (Vol. 96, No. 3, January 2007), published by the National Council of Teachers of English at Colorado State University.
+JANUARY 13, 2007 Creativity-Portal.com is a featured recommended Web resource in the English Journal (Vol. 96, No. 3, January 2007), published by the National Council of Teachers of English at Colorado State University (NCTE).

 Review by Colleen A. Ruggieri, Editor

 From the article "Tools for Teaching" (Vol. 96, No. 3, January 2007)

 Copyright 2006 by the National Council of Teachers of English.
 Reprinted with permission.